AusDTO/dto-design-guide/_foundations/layout/spacing-guidance.md

   <h4>Create elements</h4>

-  <p>Before you build your own element, <a href="https://github.com/AusDTO/gov-au-ui-kit/issues" rel="external">log a GitHub issue</a> so we can provide it for everyone.</p>
+  <p>Before you build your own element, find out how to <a href="https://github.com/AusDTO/gov-au-ui-kit/blob/develop/CONTRIBUTING.md" rel="external">contribute to UI-Kit</a> so you can help other teams meet user needs.</p>

   <p>There are no non-semantic grid classes to set block elements.
 Instead use the <a href="http://thoughtbot.github.io/neat-docs/latest/#span-columns" rel="external">Neat <code>span-columns</code> function</a>.</p>